MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 Each grug file must contain exactly one `define_` function.
 That artificial restriction hasn't been put in place on the number of `on_` functions that can be defined in a single grug file.

-Every mod must contain an `about.grug` file at the root directory of the mod, which must only contain a `define_about()` function, and nothing else.
+Every mod must contain an `about.grug` file at the root directory of the mod, which must only contain a `define_about()` function that returns an `about` struct, and no other functions.

 `define_` functions are only allowed to immediately return a `struct`, whereas `on_` function always have to return `void`.